 In a reverse auction, each participant puts forward a single, confidential bid during the auction window.
 The lowest priced bids have the best chance of being successful at auction, and represent the best value for money for the government.
-If your bid is successful, you will automatically enter into a carbon abatement contract with the Clean Energy Regulator.
+If your bid is successful, you will automatically enter into a

 An independent probity advisor oversees Emissions Reduction Fund auctions, to assess business processes, separation of roles and responsibilities, and confidentiality of information such as auction bids and abatement volumes.

 Bids must be submitted through AusTender—an online bidding platform approved by the Clean Energy Regulator.